-This is a continuation in a series of posts detailing the finer points of branding your company, why its necessary and how the products created by the Monterey Company can serve you in building a thriving business with a recognizable identity.
+This is a continuation of a series of posts detailing the finer points of branding your company, why it’s necessary and how the products created by the Monterey Company can serve you in building a thriving business with a recognizable identity.

 Whether it comes as a surprise or not, custom lapel pins can rep your business in more ways than “just for show”.

-Its been a while since we discussed issues surrounding good branding of a company.
-When you look back at the posts we have published here, you will note that the predominant theme has been internal to a company; missions statements, logos, tagline, company values and culture, visuals related to lapel pins employees wear and gifts the company gives out, etc.
+It has been a while since we discussed issues surrounding good branding of a company.
+When you look back at the posts we have published here, you will note that the predominant theme has been internal to a company; missions statements, logos, tagline, company values and culture, visuals related to lapel pins employees wear, and gifts the company gives out, etc.

 Both Twitter and Facebook are a way to keep your company’s presence fresh in the minds of your clients while also cultivating new following each and every day.
 The key to both is to give a consistent voice to your mission and company brand while remaining accessible enough to connect with others in the exchange.